tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 A rate limiter controls how much work a service is willing to accept over a period of time.
 Instead of letting every caller push unlimited traffic, the service defines a quota and rejects requests once that quota has been used.

-This demo uses two Spring Boot services:
+This prototype uses two Spring Boot services:

 - `rest-service` accepts orders, saves them to Postgres, and calls the email service.
 - `email-service` pretends to send order confirmation emails and is protected by a Resilience4j rate limiter.

 ![System diagram: rest-service, email-service, Postgres, and the resilience4j rate limiter between them]({{ site.baseurl }}/img/system-design-rate-limiter.png "System Diagram")

-The code can be found [here](https://github.com/tony-waters/resilience4j-rate-limiter-demo-mp).
+The code can be found [here](https://github.com/tony-waters/resilience4j-rate-limiter-prototype-mp).

 Configuration for the rate limiter is in `application.yaml`: